PolicarpoBatistaUliana/UEC/README.md

  BKCRC_1 = "3653999999"),
 [-1.23194389349142...(7000 digtis)...899]}

-The program decripfilesprivkeys.py read file test1_txt.uec and recover the file teste1(1).txt tha is the same text of original the file teste1.txt
+The program decripfilesprivkeys.py read file "test1_txt.uec" and recover the file "teste1(1).txt" that is the same text of original the file "teste1.txt"

 #### Advantages of the UEC Model